SAP-archive/i40-aas/docs/markdown/onboarding-skill.md

 - Finally, provide a *MyInitializer.ts* that provides these two communication classes and a configuration object that is later placed in the context for your state machine to use.
 This configuration object contains configuration properties your state machine requires.
 You may have a look at the [corresponding file](../../src/ts/cmd/onboarding-skill/src/services/onboarding/MyInitializer.ts) for the onboarding skill and replace it.

 Please note that the state machine is an interation state machine.
-It deals with events (incoming messages or results of rest calls) and performs actions (sending messages, making rest calls) thereby moving to a new state.
+It deals with events (incoming messages or results of REST calls) and performs actions (sending messages, making REST calls) thereby moving to a new state.
 It does not know about business logic unrelated to messaging.
 Only model the interaction in it.